 Coffee Hour follows.

 St. Luke's Episcopal Church

 221 West Third Street

 Dixon, IL 61021

 Our young people are important to us.
 All the children of the world!
-We take Sunday School seriously.
-Kids are also welcome in the worship service.
+Kids are welcome in the worship service.
 If there are children "sounds" in our service, we view those "sounds" as music.

 All ages are included from the very young to the young at heart.